noelquirke/Site4SoreEyes/README.md

 <h2>Structure</h2>
 <h3>Skeleton</h3>
 <p>The homepage will be a landing page for the user and give them a clean, easy to follow design offering concise information.
 Most of the sites information is on this page in a </p>
-<p>The second section incoporates information using Google maps to locate all the nearby Opticians for simple, fast action on taking care of your eyes.</p>
+<p>The second page incorporates information using Google maps to locate all the nearby Opticians for simple, fast action on taking care of your eyes.</p>
+<p>The third and final page, uses a contact form (Not currently functioning) so users can submit any concerns or questions they may have.</p>
 <h3>Technologies Used</h3>
 <ul>
   <li>HTML</li> - The building blocks (programing langauge) of the project